Sereg20/Task_Center/IPS_config/1 Source System Config/README.md

 3. Save changes

-As a result, all required properties are specified for the Source system
+As a result, all required properties have been specified for the Source system

 Proceed to the next step: [2 Task Center Config](https://github.com/Sereg20/Task_Center/blob/master/IPS_config/2%20Target%20System%20Config/README.md)